2 / 5 Stars

 1 / 5 Stars

 The investment seeks a high level of current income, consistent with preservation of capital, that is exempt from federal, New York State and New York City personal income taxes.
-The fund normally invests at least 80% of its net assets in securities of any maturity exempt from federal and New York personal income taxes.
-It may invest up to 33% of its net assets in bonds rated as low as BB by S&P or Ba by Moody's or their unrated equivalents.
-The fund may buy bonds of any maturity.
+The fund normally invests at least 80% of its net assets, plus amounts borrowed for investment purposes, in securities of any maturity exempt from federal and New York personal income taxes.
+It may invest up to 33% of its net assets in bonds rated as low as BB by S&P or Fitch or Ba by Moody's or their unrated equivalents.

 Fees are High compared to funds in the same category.